Mrinin/Unity-Named-Timers/README.md

 There are 3 ways to create new timers, SetTimer, AddTimer, and AddNamelessTimer.
 There are also 3 other methods, GetTimer, ClearTimer, and ClearAll.
+There is also 1 method related to a thing called Chronometer.

 SetTimer: Creates a new named timer, and optionally takes a callback.
 If a timer with that name exists, this overrides it.